Women's Memorial March: Robert Pickton case

-In 1978 the RCMP and the Vancouver Police Department Missing Women Task Force joined forces to organize a list of missing women from the Downtown East Side.
-By 2002 this list accounted for at least 65 women.
-In 1992 when the first Women's Memorial March took place and families were demanding thorough investigations into their missing loved ones, the Vancouver police refused to concede that there may be a serial killer preying on the Downtown East Side despite the frequent disappearances, mostly because no bodies had been found.
+In 1978, the RCMP and the Vancouver Police Department Missing Women Task Force joined forces to organize a list of missing women from the Downtown East Side.
+By 2002, this list accounted for at least 65 women.
+In 1992, when the first Women's Memorial March took place and families were demanding thorough investigations into their missing loved ones, the Vancouver police refused to concede that there might be a serial killer preying on the Downtown East Side despite the frequent disappearances, mostly because no bodies had been found.

-In March 1997 a woman escaped Robert Pickton's farm and was taken to Royal Columbian Hospital in New Westminster.
-Pickton was a part owner of his families pig farm in Port Coquitlam, British Columbia.
+In March 1997, a woman escaped Robert Pickton's farm and was taken to Royal Columbian Hospital in New Westminster.
+Pickton was a part owner of his family's pig farm in Port Coquitlam, British Columbia.
 Pickton ended up in the same hospital for injuries the women inflicted in self defence and the key for the handcuffs around the woman's wrists was found in Picktons pocket.
 He was charged with attempted murder, assault with a weapon, and forcible confinement, all of which were eventually dropped.
 The woman, whom Pickton claimed to be a hitchhiker that assaulted him, was shown to be an incompetent witness because of a drug addiction.

-Many workers and friends of Pickton's made reports to the police of suspicious behaviour, sightings of women's belongings on the farm and even a woman's body spotted in the slaughterhouse.
+Many workers and friends of Pickton's made reports to the police of suspicious behaviour, sightings of women's belongings on the farm, and even a woman's body spotted in the slaughterhouse.
 None of these reports came from a first hand witness thereby disabling the police from obtaining a search warrant.
-Finally in February 2002 Pickton was arrested for a weapons charge allowing the police to conduct a search warrant on his farm.
+Finally, in February 2002, Pickton was arrested for a weapons charge allowing the police to conduct a search warrant on his farm.
 This search revealed human remains and other evidence connecting him to 26 of the missing women from the Downtown Eastside.